Scientific Name

 How to Grow and Care

 It is a low-growing, grey hairy plant seldom seen in cultivation.
-However, it has been used extensively and successfully in sand-binding experiments on sand dunes.
+However, it has been used extensively and successfully in sand-binding experiments on dunes.

 See more at How to Grow and Care for Polycarpaea nivea.